Tzipora Obziler: Federation Cup

 Obziler was 48–30 in Federation Cup matches for the Israel Fed Cup team between 1994 and 2007, including wins in 12 of her most recent 13 matches.

 Obziler was part of Israel's Federation Cup team that won 10 ties in a row to reach the competition's quarterfinals in 2008 – Israel's greatest Federation Cup achievement in history.
-Obziler currently holds the world record for most Federation Cup Ties Played, at 61.
+Obziler is second ever in the amount of ties played, at 61.
 She shares the record with compatriot Anna Smashnova.